-In our last quarterly review, we announced Microsoft would be disabling TLS 1.0 and 1.1 protocols in Office 365 on October 31st, 2018.
+In our last quarterly review, we announced Microsoft would be ending support for TLS 1.0 and 1.1 protocols in Office 365 on October 31st, 2018.
 In preparation for this date, Microsoft had previously released the first of a three-part series on TLS guidance for Exchange and Exchange Online.
 Microsoft has since released all three parts of this series.
-I highly recommend reviewing the entire series before October so you can be prepared for the upcoming changes.
+While Microsoft will not block these older protocols they do intend to deprecate these older protocols in the future.
+I highly recommend acting on the information in the following articles before the 31st so you can remain in a supported state.

 - Exchange Server TLS guidance: Getting Ready for TLS 1.2 – Part one acts as both an introduction and lists the minimum updates needed by both Exchange and Windows Server.
 At a minimum, it is important to get your environment to this level.